neighborhoods/wasabi/modules/ldap/README.md

 | ldap.person.first.attribute | The attribute name for accessing a user's first name | `givenname` |
 | ldap.person.last.attribute | The attribute name for accessing a user's last name | `sn` |

+### Clearing Cache
+For performance reasons, Wasabi LDAP caches user objects after retrieving them from LDAP.
+Due to UI limitations, the project injects a simulated user into the Super Admin list (you must be in the super admin group to access this list).

+To clear the cache (e.g. if you are concerned about a user you recently removed from the LDAP group), simply click the delete button for the simulated user:

 ## Extending Wasabi LDAP
 At [Neighborhoods.com](Neighborhoods.com), we are committed to utilizing the best open source solutions.
 We know the value of a good neighbor and the software community is no different.
 That is why we chose to build and share this extension publically.
 Under a generous Apache2 license, we hope to inspire further contributions to Wasabi and our own extension.